 Both cards offer several ways to redeem cash back rewards, but the number of ways you can redeem rewards with the Citi Double Cash Card, in particular, is impressive.

 Options include statement credits, direct deposit and paper check by mail.
-These redemptions require a $25 minimum rewards balance to complete.
 You can also convert your cash back to Citi ThankYou points, which opens up more options.

 Through the ThankYou rewards program, you can use your points to buy gift cards, book travel, pay bills or shop online, share your points with other members or donate to charity.
 There’s even a way to use your points to make payments on your mortgage or student loans.
 Last, you only need a minimum of $1 cash back rewards to transfer points to the ThankYou rewards program.